-Throughout the 1980s and up to 2016, Micha Abeles conducted numerous pharmaceutical sponsored trials which brought in a substantial amount of money to the University.
-Ultimately, these trials helped launch numerous new medications that lead to major improvements in the ability to treat rheumatologic diseases.
-Examples of medications that were studied include Enbrel, Remicade and Humira.
-During this time, Dr. Micha Abeles was also able to do original research which lead to being a co-author of a fibromyalgia criteria paper published in 1990, which was the first study that was able to fully define this syndrome.
+Throughout the 1980s and up to 2016, Micha Abeles M.D. conducted numerous important pharmaceutical-sponsored trials that brought him great success in the workplace.
+Ultimately, these trials helped launch numerous new medications that lead to major improvements in the ability to treat rheumatic diseases.
+Examples of medications that were studied include popular names such as Enbrel, Remicade and Humira.
+During this time, Micha was also able to do original research which lead him to being a co-author of a fibromyalgia criteria paper published in 1990, which was the first study to fully define this syndrome.